-20.0 Shut Down and Resume Procedures
+21.0 Shut Down and Resume Procedures

 Some users prefer to "dispatch" or release all addresses active in their system before shutting down.
 This can prevent unexpected results when you power up the layout again.
-This procedure is covered in detail in Section 14.0.
+This procedure is covered in detail in Section 14.1.

-- 1. Turn track power off: Press and hold the STOP Key (like a) (like a SHIFT key) then press the N Key (like a) while continuing to hold the STOP Key (like a) Release both keys when the system beeps and - the STOP Key [1870].
-Release both keys when the system beeps and the Track Status Indicator on the DB150 goes off. - 2.
-Move the DB150's "MODE" switch to the "SLEEP" position.
-The DT300 throttles plugged in to the system will display "Idle" indicating that it is in "sleep" mode.
-On some systems, your DT300 throttle will alternate between displaying the fast clock and the "Idle" message, this is normal. - 3.
+1. Turn track power off: Press the PWR Key 📕 followed by the N -

+Key \square , the Track Power Indicator on the DT400 and the Track Status Indicator on your command station will go off.

+- 2. Move the DB150's "MODE" switch to the "SLEEP" position .
+The DT400 throttles plugged in to the system will display "Idle" indicating that it is in "sleep" mode.
+On some systems, your DT400 throttle will alternate between displaying the fast clock and the "Idle" message, this is normal. - 3.
 Turn off the power supply to the system.